Skip to content

 Plan go-live and rollback

-A DNAT release should be treated like a small production change.
-As soon as the rule is active, the service can be accessed from the Internet.
-Therefore, before go-live, it should be clear which rule will be activated, how access will be tested and how to go back if there are problems.
+A DNAT publication should be treated as a small production change.
+As soon as the rule is active, the service may be reachable from the internet.
+Before go-live, document which rule will be enabled, how access will be tested, and how to roll back if problems occur.

 Check before go-live: